Valparaiso University: College of Business

 The College of Business is among the elite 25 percent of undergraduate business programs nationally accredited by the AACSB International — The Association to Advance Collegiate Schools of Business.
 The College of Business offers focused majors in accounting, business analytics, finance, international business, management, and marketing.
-Starting 2018 Fall, the college of business is offering a new major and minor in supply chain and logistics management.
+Starting in 2018 Fall, the college of business is offering a new major and minor in supply chain and logistics management.

 College of Engineering

 The 2021 U.S. News & World Report named the College of Engineering the 13th-best undergraduate engineering program among institutions that do not have doctorate programs.
 The College of Engineering won the 2012 Engineering Award presented by the National Council of Examiners for Engineering.
 About 90 percent of undergraduates complete the program within four years.
 The college provides several service learning opportunities as well as undergraduate research opportunities.

-College of Nursing and Health Professions

-The Virtual Nursing Learning Center offers patient stations complete with interactive mannequins, beds and equipment simulating a hospital environment.
-The baccalaureate, master's, and DNP programs at Valpo are accredited by the Commission on Collegiate Nursing Education.

 Christ College

 Christ College is the interdisciplinary Honors College of Valparaiso University.
 Known on campus as "CC", Christ College was chartered by President O. P. Kretzmann in 1967.
 In 1964, Kretzmann convened a committee to plan a successor to the Directed Studies Program, which was established to better serve the influx of gifted students to the institution.
 This new college within VU would seek students who had "a passion for learning and the pursuit of excellence generally."

 The Christ College curriculum was to be based, in part, on the University of Chicago's "Liberal Arts" core model.
 Incoming freshmen would read classical texts and use the Socratic Method to discover "that they did not know what they thought they knew."
 In later years, courses that transcend assignment to a particular academic discipline challenged students to explore important questions from an imaginative perspective.
-This structure remains intact as every freshman enrolls in the Freshman Program, which consists of a 16-credit, two semester course that introduces students to classic works of history, literature, art, music, philosophy, religion and theology, and social science.
+This structure remains intact as every freshman enrolls in the Freshman Program, which consists of a 16-credit, two-semester course that introduces students to classic works of history, literature, art, music, philosophy, religion and theology, and social science.